 Other games like Camel Up and especially Telestrations required minimal strategy, but in those cases, it didn't take much away from the game.
-Camel up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
-Telestrations has practically no strategy involved, but that's not a problem at all.
+Camel Up relies on guesswork and risk-taking, so the lack of strategy is part of what makes it so fun.
+Telestrations has practically no strategy involved, but that's not a problem.
 In this case, the game is purely about fun and laughs, so we didn't find ourselves missing strategy at all.

-For this metric, we measured two factors of replayability: the number of times you can play in a row without getting bored, and the amount of times you can play a game over time.
+For this metric, we measured two replayability factors: the number of times you can play in a row without getting bored and the number of times you can play a game over time.
 Many games scored high in one category, but it was rare for one to score high in both.

-For its ability to be played multiple times in a row, as well as multiple times over a longer period, Telestrations ranks high in this category.
+For its ability to be played multiple times in a row and multiple times over a longer period, Telestrations ranks high in this category.
 This is due to the game's inherently humorous nature, making it fun for repeat play with a group of friends.
-Because players generate their own words to guess and charade in Telestrations, this game is also suitable for repeat play over time, since each round will have different words.
+Because players generate their own words to guess and charade in Telestrations, this game is also suitable for repeat play over time since each round will have different words.

-For long term replayability, though, Settlers of Catan ranked the highest.
+For long-term replayability, though, Catan ranked the highest.
 This is a rare game in that it gets more fun the more experienced players get at playing it.
 Because much of Catan relies on strategy and not chance, players can improve their performance and evolve more complex game plans over time.
 In addition, the board is entirely different each game, which helps keep things diverse.
 Catan games tend to take anywhere between 45 minutes and 2 hours, so for this reason, it's usually not great for playing many times back to back.